Brother1der/ROV25-Photogrammetry/README.md

 ## Workflow

-This repository is only one branch, mainly because the software really isn't that complicated.
-I'll probably work on organizing it for later if it becomes more complicated.
-Things may get a little wonky though.
+This repository is stupid mainly because the software really isn't that complicated and doesn't need optimization.
+I'll probably work on making it more optimized when I'm not stupid.